-The information below gives a brief overview of what benefits might be available for some students at Salford who are between 18 years old and retirement age, and who in the main have UK nationality, ‘settled’, or ‘refugee’ status, or who are an EU or EEA national (subject to other conditions which also apply).
+You may be able to claim welfare benefits if you are between 18 years old and retirement age, have UK nationality, ‘settled’, or ‘refugee’ status, or are an EU or EEA national (subject to other conditions that also apply).

 There are essentially two types of benefits: